awslabs/Renate/README.rst

 we will do our best to improve the documentation.

-.. [#] To create this plot, we simulated class-incremental learning with CIFAR-10.
+.. [#] To create this plot, we simulated domain-incremental learning with `CLEAR-100 <https://clear-benchmark.github.io/>`_.
-    The training data was divided into 5 partitions, and we trained sequentially on them.
+    The training data was divided by year, and we trained sequentially on them.
     Fine-tuning refers to the strategy to learn on the first partition from scratch, and train on each of the subsequent partitions for few epochs only.
-    We compare to Experience Replay with a memory size of 500.
+    We compare to Experience Replay with an infinite memory size.
-    For both methods we use the same number of epochs and choose the best checkpoint using a validation set.
+    For both methods we use the same amount of training time and choose the best checkpoint using a validation set.
     Results reported are on the test set.

-.. [#] The setup is the same as in the last experiment.
-However, this time we compare
+.. [#] In this experiment, we consider class-incremental learning on CIFAR-10.
+We compare
     Experience Replay against a version in which its hyperparameters were tuned.